-- patients who have had an anaphylactic or severe systemic reaction to the administration of human immune globulin, - IgA-deficient patients with antibodies to IgA and a history of hypersensitivity to RHOPHYLAC or any of its components. - the newborn infant of a mother that received RHOPHYLAC postpartum.
+- Rhophylac is contraindicated in patients who have had an anaphylactic or severe systemic reaction to the administration of human immune globulin. - Rhophylac is contraindicated in IgA-deficient patients with antibodies to IgA and a history of hypersensitivity to Rhophylac or any of its components. - Do not administer Rhophylac to the newborn infant of a mother that received Rhophylac postpartum.